maxde18/group_project_sna/README.md

 ## Overview

 This repository contains a comprehensive social network analysis of co-voting patterns between political parties in the Dutch House of Representatives during the 2023-2024 electoral cycle.
-The analysis compares cooperation networks across different temporal periods to understand how party behavior changes around elections and government formation.
+The **primary analysis** compares party cooperation networks from **1 year before the 2023 election** vs. **1 year after the 2024 cabinet formation**, examining how party voting behavior changes across this critical transition period.
+Supplementary analyses explore shorter time windows (3-month and 1-month) for robustness checks.

 ---